TheSunCat/Minecraft4k-Reversed/README.md

-# This project have moved!
+# This project has moved!
 All new development happens here: https://github.com/RealTheSunCat/Minecraft4k-CPP

 Minecraft4k-Reversed was created by me and JuPaHe64.<br>
 <br>